softchris/golang-book/01-basics/03-if-and-else/README.md

   In the preceding code, `hasBurger` is true and that's enough for this expression to become true.

-- `!`, also know as NOT, it will negate the expression.
+- `!`, also known as NOT, it will negate the expression.
 Here's an example:

    ```go
    hasSandwich := false